 AgriTourism is now a global phenomenon and can be found in many parts of the world.
 The most popular destination for agritourism is Italy, where approximately 26 million people visit farms each year and spend an average of 3 hours on the farm.
 Other European countries like Germany and France also feature farm holidays that attract millions of visitors annually.

 In developing countries farm tourism also makes great progress, farmers have been able to use their knowledge and skills to market products like vegetables to overseas buyers resulting in increased income.
 AgriTourism has helped developing nations to increase exports and foreign exchange earnings by exploiting opportunities that are often overlooked by other forms of tourism.
-Ghana, for example, exports cocoa butter (used in making chocolate) which generates US$ 100 million every year, equivalent to 10 percent of its overall national export revenue.
+Ghana, for example, exports cocoa butter (used in making chocolate) which generates US$ 100 million every year, equivalent to 10 per cent of its overall national export revenue.

-Agritourism businesses may be found all throughout the United States, Italy ( their called Agriturismo) and the world.
+Agritourism businesses may be found all throughout the United States, Italy (there called Agriturismo) and the world.
 These enterprises range in size from tiny seasonal operations that provide limited consumer services to big year-round companies that provide a wide variety of consumer services.
 Agritourism examples include Pumpkin patches, corn mazes, U-Pick operations, petting and feeding zoos, dude ranches, demonstration farms, agricultural museums, living history farms, on-farm farmers’ markets, rural bed and breakfasts, and garden tours.

 Purposes of Agritourism